 Proposals for integrated projects must be approved by a faculty member at each school prior to undertaking the work and must satisfy the criteria for both the JD written work requirement and the MPH applied practice experience requirement.
-Even with an approved integrated project, students must still enroll in the required practice course (GHP 945 for Global Health and HPM 945 for Health Policy).
+Even with an approved integrated project, students must still enroll in the required practice and integrative learning experience course(s) (GHP 945 and GHP 530 for Global Health and HPM 945 for Health Policy).